Brian Rae remembers his nephew, Dario Strang, as someone who was smart and did well in school. Rae thought Strang had a bright future ahead of him.

 But on June 8, 2009, everything changed.
 After visiting a family member from Sioux Lookout, Ont., Strang returned to his home in Pikangikum First Nation and lost his life to suicide.

 He was just 18 years old.

-“Our leadership, along with our NAN citizens acknowledge the need for community based processes and programming to address underlying issues.
-We’re committed to advocating and lobbying for strength-based and empowering initiatives.” said Achneepineskum.
+“Our leadership, along with our NAN citizens acknowledge the need for community-based processes and programming to address underlying issues.
+We’re committed to advocating and lobbying for strength-based and empowering initiatives,” says Achneepineskum.

-Issues of sexual abuse, bullying to addictions all contribute to suicide, Achneepineskum said, noting how the executive team at NAN remain committed to addressing these issues.
+Issues of sexual abuse, bullying to addictions all contribute to suicide, Achneepineskum says, noting how the executive team at NAN remains committed to addressing these issues.

 Almost 100 children lost to suicide in the north

 For decades the suicide rates of Indigenous people in Canada have soared, spiking three times higher than the national public average, and five to six times higher than non-Indigenous youth in Canada.
 Suicide rates have also been a continual presence in northern Ontario.
 Many of those suicides involve Indigenous youth, and in some cases children.

 For instance, in the NAN territory, 87 lives were lost to suicide between the ages of 10-14 since 1986, based on NAN’s data.
 Achneepineskum says there are special circumstances present, too, when it comes to these young children taking their own lives, such as the involvement of the child welfare system.

 Child welfare agency suspected First Nations girls were planning suicidesNDP MP Charlie Angus is appalled that the federal government is not keeping track of these losses, knowing how high the number of suicide deaths there are for northern Ontario.